dar5hak/dar5hak.github.io/content/blog/arc-review.md

 Overall, I’m happy with the direction Arc is going in.
 I love the features and happily use it as my default browser.
 That said, there are few important things missing, so I will likely switch back to Firefox soon.

 If you are reading this as a part of the Arc team, I will keep cheering for you (unless you do something terrible).
 All the best, and keep up the great work!

+### Update: 2023-03-25

+Four months later, Arc is still my default browser, and I see no reason to switch away at this point.
+However, I am closely watching how the company plans to make profits.
+If they make a move that does not sit well with me ethically, I will pull out in a heartbeat.